 The nerves that supply the ethmoidal sinuses are the anterior and posterior ethmoidal branches of the nasociliary nerve.
-The nasociliary nerve is supplied by the V1, or ophthalmic, branch of the trigeminal nerve.
-Orbital branches of V2, or maxillary, branch of the trigeminal nerve via the pterygopalatine ganglion also innervate the ethmoidal air cells.
+The nasociliary nerve is supplied by the V1 branch (ophthalmic nerve) of the trigeminal nerve.
+Orbital branches of the V2 branch (maxillary nerve) of the trigeminal nerve via the pterygopalatine ganglion also innervate the ethmoidal air cells.
 The maxillary sinuses are innervated by the maxillary nerve via the infra-orbital and alveolar branches.
 The frontal sinuses are innervated by the supraorbital nerve, a branch of V1 (ophthalmic) nerve.
-The sphenoidal sinuses are innervated by the posterior ethmoidal branch of V1 (ophthalmic) nerve as well as orbital branches of V2 (maxillary) nerve.
+The sphenoidal sinuses are innervated by the posterior ethmoidal branch of V1 (ophthalmic) nerve as well as orbital branches of the V2 (maxillary) nerve.

 The advent of endoscopic sinus surgery has increased the interest in the taxonomy of the internal nose and paranasal sinuses.
 Therefore, the names used by anatomists and surgeons differ at times.
 Anatomists use the Terminologia Anatomica.
 Terms commonly used in surgical practice are defined by Lund et al.